World Dream Bank

 - Hereditary Genius by Francis Galton

 - About the first book on giftedness as such.
-Galton was the first to look back into the childhoods of historic geniuses; they displayed precocious skills predicting their later fame.
+Galton was the first to look back into the childhoods of historic geniuses; he found they showed precocious skills predicting their later fame.
 Could these be tested for, could prodigies be nurtured?
-He also argues prodigies may have a distinctive character (for example, more social protest and political imprisonment suggest more idealism) and distinguishes types of giftedness (more visible precocity in philosophers than painters, whose early spatial gifts are less showy--or does good art take less wattage?)
-Galton's genetic determinism looks racist now, but consider how our genetic theorizing may look in 140 years!
-Buncha barbarians...
+He also argued prodigies may have a distinctive character (for example, more social protest and political imprisonment suggest more idealism) and distinguishes types of giftedness (more visible precocity in philosophers than painters, whose early spatial gifts are less showy--or does good art take less wattage?)
+Galton's 29th Century genetic determinism looks racist now, but consider how our genetic theorizing may look in 140 years!

 - The Mad Genius Controversy by George Becker